 the first place.
 And if somehow some code does slip through that breaks main

-typical solution is to revert that commit automatically.
-This way, you get main
+typical solution is to revert that commit automatically, as soon as you detect it.
+You then get main

 back into working condition quickly,

-and the developer who merged in the broken code can redo their commit later, once they’ve fixed whatever caused the
+and the developer who merged in the broken code can redo their commit later, after they’ve fixed whatever caused the

 breakage.

-The most common way to set up a self-testing build is to run a CI server, which is a piece of software that integrates with your version control system to run various automations, such as your automated tests, in response to new commits, branches, and so on.
-There are many CI servers out there (full list): some are designed for you to run on your own servers, such as Jenkins and TeamCity; some are designed to run in your Kubernetes clusters, such as Jenkins X and Tekton; and some are designed as managed services, such as CircleCi, GitLab, and GitHub Actions (note that some of these managed services also have offerings that you can host yourself, such as GitHub Enterprise Server).
+The most common way to set up a self-testing build is to run a CI server, a piece of software that integrates with your version-control system to run various automations, such as your automated tests, in response to new commits, branches, and so on.
+These days, you have many CI server options to choose from (full list): some are designed for you to run on your own servers, such as Jenkins and TeamCity; some are designed to run in your Kubernetes clusters, such as Jenkins X and Tekton; and some are designed as managed services, such as CircleCI, GitLab, and GitHub Actions (note that some of these managed services also have offerings that you can host yourself, such as GitHub Enterprise Server).
 Jenkins, one of the oldest CI solutions (it launched under the name Hudson in 2005), used to be the most popular option, but these days, most teams are going with GitLab or GitHub Actions.

-CI servers are such an integral part of continuous integration, that for many developers, the two terms are nearly synonymous.
-This is because a CI server and a good suite of automated tests completely changes how you deliver software:
+CI servers are such an integral part of continuous integration that, for many developers, the two terms are nearly synonymous.
+This is because a CI server and a good suite of automated tests completely changes the way you deliver software:

 Without continuous integration, your software is broken until somebody proves it works, usually during a testing or integration stage.
 With continuous integration, your software is proven to work (assuming a sufficiently comprehensive set of automated tests) with every new change—and you know the moment it breaks and can fix it immediately.